sumbach/lkitching.github.io/_clojure_jvm/05_dependencies.md

 Now the library and application are working locally, it's time to share the library with our colleagues.
 Our chief architect is convinced it constitutes a key competitive advantage for the company and is unwilling to unleash it on an unsuspecting public.
 She arranges for a private
-Maven repository to be set up, and our CI process to publish there instead of the Maven central repository.
+Maven repository to be set up, and our CI process to publish there instead of the Maven Central repository.
 We advise any teams wishing to use it to configure the private repository in their application POM files with the following fragment:

 ```xml